 The Cincinnati Children's Research Foundation, the medical center's research arm, was founded in 1931 through an endowment, which is now over $1.3 billion dollars.
 CCRF is the nation's second largest recipient of pediatric research grants from the National Institutes of Health.

 Our training environment is highly unique and enables the training of a generation of physician scientists who are surrounded by faculty who are actively engaged and balancing cutting edge research and innovative clinical programs.

 The goal of improving child health through cutting edge research permeates every inch of the institution.
-CCHMC has 1 million square feet of research laboratory space, and an additional 420,000 square feet facility devoted to translational, clinical and outcomes research will open next year.
+CCHMC has over 1.4 million square feet of research laboratory space, with the recent addition of the Clinical Sciences Pavilion – a 15-story, 445,000-square-foot research tower, devoted to translational, clinical and outcomes research.

 Additional innovative features of our program include the patient-centered medical school curriculum that fully integrates clinical and scientific principles and senior physician scientist mentoring program that provides one on one mentoring to each student through the entire program.

 The single greatest strength of our program is our student body; our students are a culturally, racially and geographically diverse group who are involved in every aspect of our program.
 Our program was recently reviewed by the National Institutes of Health and our designation as a Medical Scientist Training Program was recently renewed for an additional five years.